 - i.
 Land in the Countryside is an integral component of each Town and Village for the following purposes: - 1) Preserving and enhancing rural character between neighborhoods; - 2) Preserving and restoring native habitats; - 3) Providing opportunities for sustained agriculture; - 4) Mitigating the biological and ecological impacts of new development; and - 5) Accommodating the Flow Way System which includes water storage to serve the neighborhoods (see Section 3.01.03.EE.2.p). - ii.
-For purposes of this Code, the Countryside is divided into two transect zones, the Fringe zone which adjoins neighborhoods or other public spaces and Rural zone which does not adjoin neighborhoods.
+For purposes of this Code, the Countryside is divided into two transect zones are used to designate the appropriate locations for most Countryside components:, the Fringe zone which adjoins neighborhoods or other public spaces, and Rural zone which does not adjoin neighborhoods.

-(2) Fulfillment of Countryside acreage requirements.
+(2) Fulfillment of Open Space and Countryside acreage requirements.